Northern Virginia, Fairfax and Manassas

 If fat alone needs to be removed, then the procedure is fairly straightforward.
 The patient is anesthetized and an incision is made on the inside of the lower eyelid.
 The fat is removed without leaving any scars on the eyelid skin.

 The second procedure is performed on people who need both skin and fat removed.
 An incision is made under the eyelashes along the length of the eye.
 Excess skin is removed, and fat is excised from the lower lid.
 The scar usually heals very well, and is difficult to find.
-If the lower eyelid has laxity, then the outer corner of the eye is tightened (a canthopexy procedure) giving an “oriental” look that usually lasts 2-4 weeks.
+If the lower eyelid has laxity, then the outer corner of the eye is tightened in a canthopexy procedure.

 This technique is simple, safe, effective and yields excellent results consistently with a very low complication rate.
 When people have eyelid lifts, they want their character to be preserved.
 They want to look natural, and not like somebody else.
 This technique does exactly that.